A Complete V-Equational System for Graded lambda-Calculus: A canonical construction of Lipschitz exponential comonads

 Next, let $\catC$ be a $\VCat$-autonomous category and the underlying diagram of~\eqref{eq:Eobj} for a $\catC$-object $X$ be denoted by $\Diag$.
 Also assume that for every two cones $f,g : A \to X^{\otimes n}$ for $\Diag$ the equation $a(f,g) = a(f', g')$ holds where $f', g' : A \to E_n(X)$ are the corresponding mediating morphisms.
 More compactly this amounts to the statement that $\catC$ has the $\VCat$-limit of $\Diag$ weighted by the functor $!$ (constant on the $\VCat$-object $1$).
 This condition guarantees that $E$ is $\N$-Lipschitz.

-\begin{theorem} Consider a $\VCat$-autonomous category $\catC$ such that it has the $\VCat$-limit of $\Diag$ weighted by $!$ and additionally assume that for every $\catC$-object $X$ the functor $(X \otimes -)$ preserves this limit, then $E$ is an $\N$-Lipschitz exponential comonad. \end{theorem}
+\begin{theorem} Consider a $\VCat$-autonomous category $\catC$ such that it has the $\VCat$-limit of $\Diag$ weighted by $!$ and additionally assume that for every $\catC$-object $X$ the functor $(X \otimes -)$ preserves this limit, then $E$ is an $\N$-Lipschitz exponential comonad. \end{theorem} \begin{proof} Consider two $\catC$-morphisms $f,g : X \to Y$.
+We reason,